-Paragraph 1: Attract attention!
+First Paragraph: Attract attention!
 State your purpose for writing and indicate the position or type of work for which you are applying.
 Indicate how you heard of the opening and mention, by name, any referring party.
-State your reasons for wanting to work for this particular school or district after doing research.
+State your reasons for wanting to work for this particular employer after doing research.
 Personalize this area to every employer.
-[2 returns]